Number nine in the Transport in a Fine Fix Series.

 Which brings up a final point and that is, understanding what’s involved operationally regarding passenger trains running on freight railroads and vice versa, it is with respect to this exactly that high-speed train service could be just the ticket, said trains running on rights-of-way dedicated exclusively for high-speed use.

-In America, a service that’s time has come?
+In America, a service whose time has come?